economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 - Individual control over the installation of software updates and changes.
 - Decision-making and governance processes that are retained within the communities affected by them.
 - Member-directed governance models, rather than board-directed ones.
-- [Sense-making](https://www.youtube.com/watch?v=7LqaotiGWjQ) systems and "empowerment to" design processes; human-scale reasoning.
+- Sense-making[^sensemaking] systems and "empowerment to" design processes; human-scale reasoning.
 Game theory as a statistical modelling tool.
-- Bridge building and efforts to facilitate compassion between communities; especially across production supply chains.
+- Bridge-building and efforts to facilitate compassion between communities; especially across production supply chains.

 <!-- - Disperse power to those without it -->
 <!-- - Non-hierarchical, "leaderful" governance. -->